 Look for horsepower (HP) ratings to compare the lifting power between garage door opener models.
 Ratings ranging from 1/2 horsepower to 1 1/2 horsepower are typical for residential models.
 If you have a sectional double-car garage door, a 1/2-horsepower motor should be sufficient, but a higher-power model will operate with less effort and less wear and tear on the motor.
 Heavier or one-piece doors may require higher horsepower openers.
-Contact a professional garage door company to make sure you get a garage door opener you need.
+Contact On the Go Locksmith to make sure you get a garage door opener you need.

 Garage door openers with DC motors may use ratings such as horsepower similar (HPS) or horsepower comparable (HPc) to help you compare power options.